 Here’s another incredible historic site to explore online.
 The Taj Mahal virtual tour takes you around the grounds and inside this top tourist destination.
 You can pan around and zoom in for a closer look.
 Listen to videos for information on various pieces.
 And the views of the gardens and Yamuna River are wonderful.

 But I’m sad to report that the Taj Mahal virtual tour has disappointing limitations.
 You can’t pan up to look at the ceilings nor down when you’re on top of the buildings.
 The most annoying thing for me, though, was not finding a “next” button and having to go back to the map every time.
 That said, I still love that I could “see” this famous place for myself.
+So, it still makes the list of best virtual tours of historic sites!

 15. Machu Picchu Historic Site Virtual Tour (Peru)